Tchoupinax/symfony-webpack-example/README.md

 # symfony-webpack-example
 Example of a webpack project configuration integrated with symfony 4.0.

-## Installation de Symfony
+## Minimal requirements of Symfony
-Création of symfony project.
+Creation of symfony project.

      composer create-project symfony/skeleton symfony-webpack-example